-At the time you start taking classes with us, we are already planning for your graduation, as the much-awaited, well-deserved culmination of your career; quite often it is also the time to reflect on what has been done and what is to be done next.
+At the time you start taking classes with us we are already planning for your graduation, as the much-awaited, well-deserved culmination of your career.
+It is also the time to reflect on what has been done and what is to be done next.
 You will find below how graduation works at St. Augustine.

 Graduation Clearance Procedures

-• You must fill out a graduation application with your academic advisor in order to get the graduation process started.
-The graduation petition summarizes your coursework at St. Augustine College, and reflects the completion of all the requirements.
-Its acceptance by the Registrar’s Office means that you have completed the graduation clearance procedure.
+• You must fill out a graduation application in order to get the graduation process started.
+The graduation application summarizes your coursework at St. Augustine College, and reflects the completion of all the requirements.
+Its acceptance by the Registrar’s Office means that you have completed the graduation clearance procedure, and therefore you become a candidate for graduation.

-• Your Academic Advisor will notify you of any impediments to your graduation.
+• Your Academic Advisor will notify you of any impediments to your graduation, and most importantly, how to address any pending issue.

 • You will be asked to fill out an online graduation survey.

-In order to receive your Diploma or degree, it is necessary to have fulfilled all of the graduation requirements, and have completed your graduation petition and clearance procedures.
+In order to receive your diploma or official transcript you must have fulfilled all of the graduation requirements, and have completed your graduation application and clearance procedures.
 Diplomas are issued three times a year, at the end of the Fall, Spring, and Summer semesters, yet there is only one commencement ceremony (graduation) each year, at the end of the Spring semester.
 Those students fulfilling incomplete coursework or other graduation requirements during the summer will have their diplomas issued by the summer graduation day if possible; if not, by the end of the following Fall semester.

 Graduating with Honors